althonos/pyrodigal/paper/paper.md

   releasing the Python Global Interpreter Lock (GIL), which makes the ORF finder class usable in multi-threaded code. -->

+# Method

+![Graphical depiction of the Prodigal method for identifying genes in a sequence.
+First, the sequence is analysed to find start and stop in the 6 reading frames (1).
+Then dynamic programming nodes are created for each codon, each storing the strand and the type (green for start, red for stop) of the codon they were obtained from (2).
+Putative genes are identified between all start and stop codons in a given window (a gene cannot span between any pair of nodes; some invalid connections are shown with red dashed lines), The putative genes are then scored using a dynamic programming approach (3).
+Once all genes have been scored, the dynamic programming matrix is traversed  to find the highest scoring path, giving the final predictions (4).
+\label{fig:method}](figure1.svg){width=100%}

 # Optimization